 If you plan to make biology into a career, or at least a major, take the time to search for biology scholarships.
 Scholarships.com has information about numerous biology scholarships especially created for majors.
 In addition to these, you may also want to look at medical scholarships which, as a biology student, you may be eligible to receive.
 To find information about biology scholarships and grants you may qualify for based on major or additional criteria, try conducting a free college scholarship search at Scholarships.com.

-ASWP awards $1,000 scholarships to graduating high school seniors from our service area of Allegheny, Armstrong, Butler, Beaver, Fayette, Washington, and Westmoreland counties.
+ASWP awards one $2,500 scholarship to a graduating high school senior from our service area of Allegheny, Armstrong, Butler, Beaver, Fayette, Washington, and Westmoreland counties.
 Students who are applying to two or four-year colleges to further their studies in an environmentally-related field are eligible to apply.
-Applications are available beginning in January from the website or through your [...]
+For more information or to apply, please visit the scholarship provider's [...]
 More

 Blandy Experimental Farm, a University of Virginia ecology field station, is located in Virginia’s beautiful Northern Shenandoah Valley.
 Three research faculty from the Department of Environmental Sciences, visiting scientists and graduate students conduct research on habitat and community biodiversity, reproductive ecology and plant/insect relationships.
 The 175-acre State Arboretum of Virginia [...]
 More

 Boston University offers scholarships (through the Robert Noyce Program) for talented STEM majors and STEM professionals to become mathematics teachers.
 Noyce Scholars at Boston University receive 100% tuition support, a master’s degree and initial teacher licensure, and job-placement assistance.